 \todoCathy{Make clear in the intro that the reusable modules are components of a scenario and not the full scenarios themselves.
 Also be consistent with the terms reusable, modular, modules, etc.}

 The contributions of Flow to the research community are multi-faceted.
-For the robotics community, Flow seeks to enable rich characterizations and empirical study of complex, large-scale, and realistic multi-robot control tasks.
-For the machine learning community, Flow seeks to expose to modern reinforcement learning algorithms a class of challenging control tasks derived from an important real-world domain.
-For the control community, Flow seeks to provide intuition, through successful learned control laws, for new provable control techniques for traffic-related control tasks.
-Finally, for the transportation community, Flow seeks to provide a new pathway, through reusable traffic modules and modern reinforcement learning methods, to addressing new challenges concerning AVs and long-standing challenges concerning traffic control.
+For the robotics community, Flow seeks to enable characterizations and empirical study of complex, large-scale, and realistic multi-robot control scenarios.
+For the machine learning community, Flow seeks to expose to modern RL algorithms to a class of challenging control scenarios derived from an important real-world domain.
+For the control community, Flow seeks to provide intuition, through successful learned-control laws, for new provable control techniques for traffic-related control scenarios.
+Finally, for the transportation community, Flow seeks to provide a new methodological pathway, through reusable traffic modules and modern RL methods, that addresses new challenges concerning AVs and long-standing challenges concerning traffic control.